openedx/XBlock/docs/xblock-tutorial/edx_platform/overrides.rst

 This can be done by:

-1. Creating an XBlock in a new or existing Django Plugin, installed into ``edx-platform``.
+1. Creating an XBlock in a new or existing package installed into ``edx-platform``.

 2. Adding the ``xblock.v1.overrides`` entry point in ``setup.py``, pointing to your custom XBlock.